adeng322/airlines-webapp/README.md

 # Description
-All details can be found in API abd Architecture documentations.
+All details can be found in API and Architecture documentations.